 Candidates must submit their complete application, before the deadline of 14 October 2019, to the Secretariat-General of the Commission:

 TSA 40 720 – 20 avenue de Ségur, 75007 PARIS – France

 or by email to: firstname.lastname@example.org

-Once the panel has announced the results, the 2018 Prize will be awarded in Paris by the Prime Minister, around 10 December 2018.
+Once the panel has announced the results, the 2019 Prize will be awarded in Paris by the Prime Minister or another French minister, around 10 December 2019.